-Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 6 units in the discipline with a grade of B or better; an ability to work independently; permission of the division Dean based on instructor availability.
+Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 6 units in the discipline with a minimum grade of B; an ability to work independently; permission of the division Dean based on instructor availability.
 Independent study project which results in a critical examination of government, politics, or law.
 Three to nine hours weekly by arrangement.

-PLSC 050 1 Unit Student Leadership
+Student Leadership